 Expressing hot and cold, fire and ice, vibrant youth and utmost, funereal silence down beneath the surface of a lake, Thousand Lakes opens with the vividly green freshness, and you can feel how the thin twigs whisk your naked skin gently, releasing the scent of tender birch leaves.

-It’s the breath of loving, accepting and kind Nature, vibrant with bitter-green spontaneity.
+It’s the breath of loving, accepting, and kind Nature, vibrant with bitter-green spontaneity.
 You can almost feel the soft tickle of grass under your bare feet, and the way your lungs fill with fresh air with every breath you take.

-Refreshing bitterness becomes juicy, savory and tart, flavored with berries, using a very bitter-sweet side of rhubarb accord.
+Refreshing bitterness becomes juicy, savory, and tart, flavored with berries, using a very bitter-sweet side of rhubarb accord.
 It feels like freshly cut rhubarb from a garden, its edges still dripping with juice, making the opening bitter-green tones softer and slightly sweeter.
-I must say that I enjoy this “natural” state of rhubarb enormously, as opposed to almost artificially sweet, gourmand accords that underline it’s fruity nature.
+I must say that I enjoy this “natural” state of rhubarb enormously, as opposed to almost artificially sweet, gourmand accords that underline its fruity nature.

-It seems that just as the warm atmosphere gets laden with laughter, feeling of ease and freshness after exiting a hot sauna and running towards the lake, a cold curtain is pulled over the scene, changing tastes, colors, feelings, and atmosphere again.
+It seems that just as the warm atmosphere gets laden with laughter, a feeling of ease and freshness after exiting a hot sauna and running towards the lake, a cold curtain is pulled over the scene, changing tastes, colors, feelings, and atmosphere again.

 Janne connects this phase of perfume development with diving into the cold, dark lake after taking a sauna, and the feeling when you find yourself under the surface, in the absolute stillness of water – cut off from the outer world: